Mostly Resilient

 Security Managers are somewhat more resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-Security Managers are "Mostly Resilient" because while AI is taking over the repetitive, time-consuming parts of the job — like sorting through alarms, writing reports, and monitoring footage — the leadership work at the heart of this career stays firmly human.
-Things like supervising staff, making tough judgment calls during a crisis, and modeling ethical behavior simply can't be handed off to an algorithm.
+Security Manager is labeled "Mostly Resilient" because while AI is taking over the repetitive, time-consuming parts of the job (like sorting through alarms and writing reports), the core of the role stays firmly human.
+Leading a team, making tough judgment calls during a crisis, and handling the ethical side of security decisions are things AI simply cannot replicate.

 Read full analysis